bcgov/queue-management/README.md

 - Service Listing
 - Channels
 - Roles
+- Invigilators
+- Exam Types
+- Rooms
+- Counter Types

 Feedback

-- Sends to Slack and / or Service Now
+- Sends to Slack and / or Service Now and / or Rocket Chat

 Analytics